Accident victim Mackenzie Kulesza to be memorialized with parade on Friday

 Mackenzie did not pull through and two days after the crash was taken off of life support.

-A year later, Kulesza has organized a panel of speakers and a parade – she loved parades, he said – to convene this Friday at 5:30 p.m. at the Rapids Fire Department on 7195 Plank Road.
+A year later, Kulesza has organized a panel of speakers and a parade – she loved parades, he said – to convene at 5:30 p.m. today at the Rapids Fire hall on 7195 Plank Road.

 A procession of decorated race cars, a 5-year-old go-cart driver from Wyoming, NY, as well as firetrucks and sheriff’s vehicles will be part of the parade which will leave the fire department and circle to the corner where Mackenzie and her friends were hit, then come back to the fire department’s parking lot.